thielicious/unPOSTer/README.md

 <h3>INTRODUCTION</h3>

 Built with PHP (7.09)<br>
 **unPOSTer** is a tiny API which prevents form reposting on page refresh.
 It basically stops you from encountering a re-POST alert prompt.
-Moreover, it comes with 3 methods that makes it a lil' adjustable - for example whether you would like to keep posted data after refresh or not.
 <br>
 <br>